afzalamu/afzalamu/README.md

 - [**Design and Analysis of CMOS Inverter using CMOS 180nm Technology (Nov 2022)** ](https://github.com/afzalamu/cmos-inverter-design-and-analysis-using-tsmc180nm){:target="_blank"}
   - **Description:** Explored MOSFET models for TSMC180nm, Analyzed strong 0/1 and weak 1/0 logic configurations through simulation.
-    Designed CMOS Inverter, and analysed its voltage transfer characteristics and key design parameters like VOH, VOL, VIH, VIL, and the switching threshold, with its layout using Electric Binary.
+    Designed CMOS Inverter, and analyzed its voltage transfer characteristics and key design parameters like VOH, VOL, VIH, VIL, and the switching threshold, with its layout using Electric Binary.
   - **Tools Used:** LT Spice, Electric Binary.